 It’s amazing how quickly they grow once they get past the six-month mark.
 Let them have a little extra room as a piglet and watch how they fill out the crate.

-If your pig seems bored inside, buy some cheap blankets form the local thrift store and they can take a day to shred them.
-Okay, really ten minutes.
-The only problem with non-fleece blankets is when they start shredding them they still hide under it and can get it caught around their neck.
+If your pig seems bored inside, buy some cheap blankets from the local thrift store, and they can take a day to shred them.
+Okay, really, ten minutes.
+The only problem with non-fleece blankets is that they still hide under them and can get it caught around their neck when they start shredding them.

 This happened with ours.
 I had no idea about the fleece.
-Now I grab $5 fleece blankets from Goodwill.
+So now I grab $5 fleece blankets from Goodwill.
 No shredding.

 Now we are continuing to use pallets for their pen.

 Finally, I was tired of wasting money and upgraded to a pig harness.
 Bently has had the same harness for almost a year.
-The price tag was high for me at first but looking back I spent $50 on the silly dog harnesses.
+The price tag was high for me at first, but I spent $50 on the silly dog harnesses.

 The pig harness is easier to train and put on your pig.
-When we adopted our second mini pig she came with the dog harness.
+When we adopted our second mini pig, she came with the dog harness.
 I got it on her one time, but it wasn’t easy or quick.
-The pig harness is the way to go.
+So the pig harness is the way to go.

-I will add about ours its heavy duty!
-Bently is a puller and so strong and it doesn’t pull off.
-It’s been left out in the rain several times, gets soaked when he swims in the pond and it has held up.
+I will add about ours.
+It’s heavy-duty!
+Bently is a puller and so strong, and it doesn’t pull off.
+Several times it’s been left out in the rain, gets soaked when he swims in the pond, and it has held up.
 Yes, I recommend this one. 🙂

 It worked fine.
 Others have complained about the mess.
 Thankfully Bently only used the litter box until he was five months old.
 He ditched the box and went outside with our dog instead.
 That was a lovely moment.
 You can get there too.